xkeyo/CIFAR-10-Classification/README.md

 ## CIFAR-10 Classification Project
 This project implements and evaluates various models for classification tasks on the CIFAR-10 image data.
 The models includes custom implementations of Gaussian Naive Bayes and Decision Trees
+### **Note**
+- the cnn.pt file from training the cnn and the data directory were too  large to be commited to git.
+You can find them in a google drive folder at this link: https://drive.google.com/drive/folders/1LtBqQXRZ44SB2jDJ9PGLq7inKrVjme-Z?usp=drive_link

 ## Files